rogerlorelli/CI_LISP/README.md

 	- **SYMBOL_AST_NODE**
 			- an ident string - for variable name
 - **ciLisp.c**
+	- **MOD**
+	- **createFunctionNode**
+		- attaches the new parent nodes of the operands op1 and op2 to the newly created node.
+	- **eval**
+		- adds support for the evaulation of the new SYMBOL_AST_NODE using evaSymbolNode().
-	-
+	- **NEW**
 		- **createSymbolTableNode()**
 			- creates an instance of the new SYMBOL_TABLE_NODE
 			- sets the value type to the type passed in the parameters
 			- sets the ident to the passed parametere
 			- sets the value to the ast_node passed.
 		- **linkSymbolTableNode()**
 			- links the next field of the second node passed to the first node and returns the pointer to the second node.
 		- **linkSymbolTableToAST()**
 			- links the symbol list to the ast_node
 		- **createSymbolNode()**
 			- creates an instance of the SYMBOL_AST_NODE with its ident set by the passed string.
 		- **evalSymbolNode**
 			- called by eval(), searches the symbolTableNode list of the AST_NODE and it's parent node.
 				- if the symbol is found, evaluates the node's value, an ast_node itself, and returns the information in a RET_VAL
 				- if the symbol is not found prints an error message and returns a RET_VAL with value nan.

-- **createFunctionNode**
-	- attaches the new parent nodes of the operands op1 and op2 to the newly created node.
-- **eval**
-	- adds support for the evaulation of the new SYMBOL_AST_NODE using evaSymbolNode().

 **Testing functionality code output**
 //TODO